 What corporate programs should do

-The Washington DC corporate ground market in Q2 2026 rewards programs that build the supplier stack to fit the credentialing and workflow profile, rather than consolidating to a single supplier on a generic enterprise-procurement template.
-The federal-relations book, the embassy circuit, the trade-association headquarters layer and the State Department contract work each demand different credentialing depth, and a supplier stack that treats them as interchangeable will systematically misfulfill on the highest-stakes work.
+The Washington DC corporate ground market in Q2 2026 rewards programs that build the supplier stack to fit the credentialing, workflow and rate-exposure profile, rather than consolidating to a single supplier on a generic enterprise-procurement template or chasing the cheapest per-leg spot quote.
+The federal-relations book, the cross-city retainer pattern, the group and event layer and the Northern Virginia federal-contracting corridor each demand a different supplier posture, and a stack that treats them as interchangeable will systematically misfulfill on the highest-stakes work.

 Modern Business Travel’s quarterly operator-index series covers the Americas corporate ground market on a rolling four-quarter cadence.
 The Q2 2026 Miami metro index was published last week; the Q3 2026 New York metro index publishes in August.
 Coverage is editorial; operators are not paid placements and are not contacted prior to publication.